 3 Traits of a Successful Project Manager

 It seems like every few months this topic comes up again: What are the top traits of a successful project manager?
-Some people claim it take years of experience to develop ideal traits of a PM.
-Others assert practice makes perfect and you can become a successful PM with hard work and dedication.
+Project managers are some of the most versatile people in a business; they can handle creative services, marketing services, budgeting etc. Some people claim it takes years of experience to develop traits.
+Others assert that practice makes perfect and you can become a successful PM with hard work and dedication.
 Well, neither group is wrong but the question still remains: What are the top traits of a successful project manager?

-Whether you’re a new PM or vet there is always something to learn.
+Whether you’re a new PM or veteran there is always something to learn.
 And that’s what we are here for.
 Here’s our take on the top traits of a successful PM.

 What Makes a Good Project Manager

 Put simply, a project manager is the captain of the ship.
 They steer the project to completion and make sure that the key goals are met: time, cost, and quality.